nchain-innovation/chain-gang/README.md

 # License

-rust-sv is licensed under the MIT license.
+rust-sv and therefore chain-gang is licensed under the MIT license.